 What You Didn’t Know about Potatoes

-Currently the world’s fourth largest food crop, potatoes (aka spuds, tubers, and tots) have been a dietary staple for millennium.
+The world’s fourth largest food crop, potatoes (aka spuds, tubers, and tots) have been a dietary staple for millennium.
 Originally grown in Peru by the Incas, they were brought to Europe by Spanish Conquistadors and quickly spread across the continent.

 Rich in vitamin C, fiber, iron, and essential vitamin B6, did you know that a single potato contains more potassium than a banana?
 In fact, it contains 18% of the recommended daily value.